-Al was also an elected official, having completed two terms as a Trustee on the Lincoln Township Board.
-He is currently the Secretary to the Southwest Michigan Regional Sanitary Sewer and Water Authority.
-He is also a part-time broadcaster, doing play-by-play of local high school sports.
+Al has served as an elected official in the past, having completed two terms as a Trustee on the Lincoln Township Board and having served as former Secretary to the Southwest Michigan Regional Sanitary Sewer and Water Authority.
+When not in meetings, Al enjoys volunteering as a part-time broadcaster, doing play-by-play of local high school sports.

 Al and his wife Suzanne live in Lincoln Township.
 Their daughter Angela is a graduate of at Hope College.
 Al is active with a number of community groups.
 He is a member of First Church of God in St. Joseph, the Berrien County Farm Bureau, the Michigan Works!
 Education Advisory Group, the local Lest We Forget organization, and Benton Harbor area HOST mentoring program.
 Al has been a member of the Berrien County Republican Party Executive Committee for 10 years.
 He has also served on the Heritage Society Board of Directors, and the Lakeshore Excellence Foundation.